 The formula for skid patches is straightforward: Single-leg patches = Cog teeth ÷ GCD(Chainring, Cog).
 The GCD (Greatest Common Divisor) is the largest number that divides evenly into both the chainring and cog tooth counts.

-For ambidextrous skid patches, if the single-leg count is odd, you double it (because skidding with the opposite foot forward hits entirely different points on the tire).
-If the single-leg count is even, the ambidextrous count stays the same, since the alternate foot lands on existing patch locations.
+For ambidextrous skid patches, if the single-leg count is odd, you double it because swapping the lead foot hits new parts of the tire.
+If the single-leg count is even, the ambidextrous count stays the same because the opposite foot lands on the same patch sequence again.

 For example: a 49/17 setup has GCD(49, 17) = 1, so you get 17 ÷ 1 = 17 single-leg patches.
 Since 17 is odd, ambidextrous gives you 17 × 2 = 34 patches - excellent tire longevity.